 It’s been zero days since last incident.

 And that’s all I need to say about it.
-The world is stuck between a rock and a hard place, everything is so goddamn important, and everything is clamoring for our attention.
+The world is a bucket of suck, everything is so goddamn important, and everything is clamoring for our attention.
 We’re slapping smiley face stickers on sucking chest wounds and soldiering on.
 You feel you need to help.
 Everyone’s telling you, you must help.
 But right now, you don’t have the capacity to even help yourself.